aziascreations/PB-Utils/readme.md

 ### BasicTernary

-Contains a set of procedures that act as a sort of ternary operator.
+Contains a set of procedures that act as a sort of ternary operator for each of the basic data types provided by PureBasic.

-[use case]

 [📜 <sub>Documentation</sub>](Documentation/BasicTernary.md)&emsp;&emsp;
 [💾 <sub>Source Code</sub>](Includes/BasicTernary.pbi)<br>